Kaleidophon/token2index/README.md

 does not require any additional requirements.
 The documentation can be found [here](https://token2index.readthedocs.io/en/latest/), some feature highlights are shown below.

+**Who / what is this for?**

+This class is written to be used for NLP applications where we want to assign an index to every word in a sequence e.g. to be later used to look up corresponding word embeddings.
+Building an index and indexing batches of sequences for Deep Learning models using frameworks like PyTorch or Tensorflow are common steps but are often written from scratch every time.
+This package provides a ready-made package combining many useful features, like reading vocabulary files, building indices from a corpus or indexing entire batches in one single function call, all while being fully tested.

 ### :sparkles: Feature Highlights

 * **Building and extending vocab**